BoghosYouseef/vacation2-benchmark-replication-package/README.md

 some output should pop up, when the execution is done, the last output should be the parameters used inside the experiment.
 Defined at the end of this README.md

 **Note:** Those parameters were the ones chosen and run by the original authors.
+**Important: ** Make sure lein command is working, otherwise the script will not work.

 ## Recommended Setup